SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

    }
    ```

-1. Define the **IUserItem** interface (within a file called *IUserItem.ts* stored in the *src/webparts/graphConsumer/components* folder).
+1. Define the `IUserItem` interface (within a file called **IUserItem.ts** stored in the **./src/webparts/graphConsumer/components** folder).
 That interface is imported in the state file.
-The interface is used to define the outline of the users retrieved from the current tenant and bound to the **DetailsList** in the UI.
+The interface is used to define the outline of the users retrieved from the current tenant and bound to the `DetailsList` in the UI.

    ```typescript
    export interface IUserItem {